-Participant Readiness for QT
+Intention to Qualify

-The proposed process to validate participants readiness for QT is set out below.
+The proposed process to validate participants’ MHHS Qualification plan and readiness for QT is set out below.
 This process will apply to all non-SIT participants, any participants wishing to use the ‘Placing Reliance’ policy (see Section 11.4 Placing Reliance) must also align with below process and are expected to provide information on the agreement with the ‘3rd Party provider’ whom they are placing reliance on.

-Request For QT Readiness
+Request for Intention to Qualify

-Code Bodies will contact participants who have provided prior notification of their intention to become MHHSP-Qualified, requesting a date by when the participant expects to complete all Qualification Entry Criteria and be ready for to commence QT.
+Code Bodies will contact participants who have provided prior notification of their intention to become MHHS Qualified, requesting a date by when the participant expects to complete all Qualification Entry Criteria and be ready for to commence QT.

-Code Bodies anticipate sending the Request for QT Readiness to participants in first week of February 2024 (firm dates to be defined in a later iteration of the QA&P).
+Code Bodies anticipate sending the Intention to Qualify request to participants in first week of February 2024 (firm dates to be defined in a later iteration of the QA&P).

 Participants will have four weeks to respond to this request i.e., by first week of March 2024.

 The QT Schedule will then be shared with participants.

-I
+The Intention to Qualify process is subject to further development and therefore this section will be reviewed and updated in future iterations of this document.

 Initial allocation of participants to Qualification Tranches

+This section provides an initial indication of the tranche allocation approach.
+However, this process is subject to further development and, therefore, it will be reviewed and updated in future iterations of this document.

-After collating readiness responses from all participants, Code Bodies aim to provide participants with the following details in April 2024 (firm dates to be defined):
+After collating the responses, Code Bodies aim to provide participants with the following details in April 2024 (firm dates to be defined):

-Soft allocation for the Programme Participant onto a Tranche for QT (done based on First Come First Serve basis with respect to the capacity for each Tranche).
+Soft allocation for the Programme Participant onto a tranche for QT (done based on First Come First Serve basis with respect to the capacity for each tranche).

 The cut-off date for each participant to provide evidence of its QT readiness to keep the current tranche allocation.